eda3/edv/docs-en/01_implementation_plan/05_priorities.md

 ## Implementation Priorities Update (2024)

 As of the latest development milestone, the implementation priorities have been adjusted to reflect the current state of the project.
-With the successful implementation of the multi-track relationship serialization system, priorities have shifted toward completing the remaining timeline functionality.
+With the successful implementation of the multi-track relationship serialization system and clip operation propagation, priorities have shifted toward completing the remaining timeline functionality.

 ### Current Priorities (Q2 2024)

-1. **Advanced Timeline Operations (P0)**
+1. **Timeline Rendering Enhancement (P0)**
-   - Complete clip manipulation across multiple related tracks
+   - Enhance the rendering pipeline with multi-track compositing
-   - Implement timeline event propagation between related tracks
+   - Optimize rendering performance for complex timelines
-   - Develop comprehensive track relationship validation
+   - Implement efficient preview generation

-2. **Project Persistence Optimization (P0)**
+2. **Undo/Redo System Finalization (P0)**
-   - Enhance serialization performance for large projects
+   - Complete testing and validation of the edit history system
-   - Implement incremental save capabilities
+   - Add support for complex operation grouping
-   - Add robust error recovery during loading
+   - Ensure reliable state restoration for all operations

-3. **Timeline Rendering (P1)**
+3. **Timeline Validation (P1)**
-   - Develop efficient rendering pipeline for timeline preview
+   - Implement comprehensive relationship integrity checks
-   - Implement track compositing for multi-track timelines
+   - Add validation for clip operations across related tracks
-   - Add timeline navigation and zooming capabilities
+   - Develop error recovery mechanisms for invalid states

-4. **Edit History and Undo System (P1)**
+4. **Documentation and Examples (P1)**
-   - Complete implementation of the edit history system
+   - Create detailed documentation for timeline features
-   - Implement reliable undo/redo across complex operations
+   - Develop example projects demonstrating multi-track editing
-   - Add support for operation grouping
+   - Add API usage examples for common operations

 5. **User Experience Improvements (P2)**
-   - Enhance error messages and debug information
+   - Enhance progress reporting for rendering operations
-   - Implement progress reporting for long-running operations
+   - Improve error messages for timeline validation
-   - Develop comprehensive documentation for timeline features
+   - Add debugging tools for timeline state inspection

 ### Completed High-Priority Items